NooranTarek/RedhatLinux/lab3/README.md

 8.State the initialization files of: sh, ksh, bash.
 <html></br></html>

-    sh (Bourne Shell):
-        The Bourne Shell (sh) typically reads the system-wide profile file, such as /etc/profile.
-Additionally, it may read a user's personal initialization file, such as ~/.profile.
+sh (Bourne Shell):reads the system-wide profile file, such as /etc/profile. it may read a user's personal initialization file, such as ~/.profile.

-    ksh (Korn Shell):
+<html></br></html>

-        The Korn Shell (ksh) can read system-wide files like /etc/profile.
-For individual users, it may read ~/.profile or ~/.kshrc.
+ksh (Korn Shell):read system-wide files like /etc/profile.it may read ~/.profile or ~/.kshrc.
+<html></br></html>

-    bash (Bourne Again Shell):
-        The Bash Shell (bash) reads different files depending on whether it is invoked as a login shell or a non-login shell.
+bash (Bourne Again Shell):reads different files depending on whether it is invoked as a login shell or a non-login shell.
+<html></br></html>

 Login Shell:
 /etc/profile: System-wide initialization file.
 /etc/bashrc: System-wide resource file for non-login shells.
 ~/.bash_profile: User-specific login configuration.
 ~/.bash_login: Used if ~/.bash_profile doesn't exist.
 ~/.profile: Used if neither ~/.bash_profile nor ~/.bash_login exists.
 Non-login Shell:
 /etc/bashrc: System-wide resource file.
 ~/.bashrc: User-specific configuration.

+<html></br></html>

 9. Edit in your profile to display date at login and change your prompt permanently.